 Sometimes people say silly things — including me.
 We’re only human, after all.
-In 2009, when I first announced my plans to move to France and teach English leaving my stable life in NYC behind, people would often respond with some variation of, “OMG!
-You’re so lucky!” seemingly wanting to escape their routine for something new.
-I usually responded with a, “Yeahhh, thanks?” not really knowing what to say.
-I did know one thing though — luck had nothing to do with me ending up in France.
+In 2009, when I first announced my plans to move to France and teach English, leaving my stable life in NYC behind, people would often respond the same way.
+I’d hear some variation of, “OMG!
+You’re so lucky!” seemingly wanting to escape their routine for something new too.
+I usually responded with a, “Yeahhh, thanks?
+I’m looking forward to it!” not really knowing what to say.
+I did know one thing, though — pure luck had nothing to do with me ending up in France.

 So what about when people tell me I’m lucky to be living abroad?

-Well, there was nothing “lucky” about me making the deliberate choice to pursue a life in France back in 2009 and then taking the necessary steps to make it happen.
+Well, it makes me feel weird.
+There was nothing “lucky” about me making the deliberate choice to pursue a life in France back in 2009 and then taking the necessary steps to make it happen.
 And then doing it again more permanently in 2011.

-But before I continue, let me be clear.
+But before I continue, let me get this out of the way.
 I am lucky but not because I live in France.
 I’m lucky I was born healthy to two parents who wanted me and had the means to take care of me.
 I’m lucky I was born in a country that affords its citizens freedoms that many people around the world don’t have.
 I’m lucky to have first world privilege.
 I’m lucky to have a loving family and group of friends.
 I’m lucky the timing of my move worked out.
 I’m lucky to have found Tom and the list goes on…

 But am I lucky to be living in France?
 No. It’s not the right word.